clustercomputing/datasciencecoursera/GettingAndCleaningData/README.md

 # Getting and Cleaning Data Course Project

 ## Data, Code, and Output
-        The data is in folder "UCI HAR Dataset" Processing code is in "run_analysis.R"
+        The data and its description is in folder "UCI HAR Dataset" Processing code is in "run_analysis.R"
         Output is in "mean_by_subject_activity.txt"